wesslen/wesslen.rbind.io/content/home/about.md

 # Biography

 Ryan Wesslen is a PhD candidate in Computing and Information Systems at UNC Charlotte.
 His research focuses on integrating computer science methods with social science research: the emerging field of computational social science.
 His work centers on social media, text analysis, and decision-making in a range of disciplines including visual analytics, communications, management, and psychology.
-He is affiliated with the UNCC's Data Science Initiative, Charlotte Visualization Center, and the Pacific Northwest National Laboratory.
+He is affiliated with UNCC's Data Science Initiative, Charlotte Visualization Center, and the Pacific Northwest National Laboratory.

 Previously, Ryan worked at Bank of America in a variety of roles analyzing, modeling and managing credit risk for auto, small business, credit card and derivative products.
 He also worked for Publicis Hawkeye, a specialized marketing agency, providing analytics and strategy solutions in digital and direct marketing for corporate clients.